-Register of derogations from the requirements of this Regulation
+Register of derogations from the requirements of this Regulation for Electricity.

-- 1. Regulatory authorities shall maintain a register of all derogations they have granted or refused and shall provide the SecretariatAgeney with an updated and consolidated register at least once every six months, a copy of which shall be given to ENTSO for Electricity. - 2.
-The register shall contain, in particular: - (a) the requirement or requirements for which the derogation is granted or refused; - (b) the content of the derogation; - (c) the reasons for granting or refusing the derogation; - (d) the consequences resulting from granting the derogation.
+1. Regulatory authorities shall maintain a register of all derogations they have granted or refused and shall provide the Energy Community Regulatory Board and the Secretariat with an updated and consolidated register at least once every six months, a copy of which shall be given to ENTSO

+- 2. The register shall contain, in particular: - (a) the requirement or requirements for which the derogation is granted or refused; - (b) the content of the derogation; - (c) the reasons for granting or refusing the derogation; - (d) the consequences resulting from granting the derogation.